gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Preprocessing

 The preprocessing of scsHi-C data was carried out using the scsHi-C pipeline for each condition.
 The [scshic_pipeline](https://github.com/gerlichlab/scshic_pipeline) was applied to raw sequencing data.
+The input files for the notebooks are cis.pairs and trans.pairs files.

 ### (b, c)